Prudhvivarma0/notprudhvisserver/README.md

 > **WARNING:** This portfolio runs on pure caffeine, shell scripts, and an unhealthy amount of orange accent colors.

+## WHY THIS EXISTS
+Vibe coded this when I was bored one day.
+Why not have a page to boast about yourself?
+Also helps with... honestly, I don't even know who this helps.
+But it exists now.

+Is it excessive?
+Absolutely.

+Also, I really like the color orange.

 ## MISSION_STATEMENT.txt

 A cybersecurity portfolio that actually **looks** like it belongs in the field.
 No boring blue gradients here—just raw cyber energy with: